-We assign an a2 Capital score to BAWAG, two notches below the aa3 initial score.
+We assign an a2 Capital score to BAWAG, three notches below the aa2 initial score.
 The adjustment takes into account our view that BAWAG will continue to tightly manage its tangible common equity ratio within a range of 13%-16%, with temporary build-ups of capital being consumed over time through acquisitions and return of funds to shareholders.

 BAWAG's management targets a regulatory Common Equity Tier 1 (CET1) capital ratio of 12.25%.
-In the fourth quarter of 2019, the group finalised the execution of a share buyback programme worth €400 million (11% of outstanding shares), which led to a CET1 ratio pre dividend-accrual of 14.4% as of year-end 2019, while post a €230 million dividend accrual, the CET1 ratio stood at 13.3%.
-As of year-end 2020, the CET1 ratio, including an additional €230 million dividend accrual (€142 million, representing 50% of net profit in 2020, plus a €88 million special dividend), had increased to 16.3%, while excluding the dividend accrual, the CET1 ratio reached 14.0%3, reflecting a 4.2% rise in CET1 capital and a 1.4% reduction in risk-weighted assets during 2020.
-The reported CET1 ratios were well above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.1%, which was further lowered from 9.3% during 2Q20 as part of regulatory forbearance measures intended to support the economy during the coronavirus crisis4.
+As of year-end 2020, the CET1 ratio, including a €460 million dividend accrual, stood at 16.3%, while excluding the dividend accrual, the CET1 ratio reached 14.0%, reflecting a 3.8% rise in CET1 capital and a 1.5% reduction in risk-weighted assets during 2020.
+In the first quarter 2021, the predividend CET1 ratio improved further to 16.5%, while the post-dividend CET1 ratio reached 14.2%, incorporating a further €37 million dividend accrual.
+The reported CET1 ratios were well above management's target and compared favourably with the bank's current regulatory CET1 ratio requirement of 9.14%, which rises to 10.14% when including the 1% Pillar 2 Guidance.
+In 2022 and beyond, we expect BAWAG's CET1 ratio to move closer again to the 12.25% target level either through dividend payments, a new share buyback program, or due to further M&A deals.